shantoroy/shantoroy.github.io/_posts/2022-03-08-why-you-should-use-latex-plots-instead-of-matplotlib-plots.md

 ---
 layout: single
-title: "Why you should use Latex Plots in your Academic Reports and Publications instead of Matplotlib Plots"
+title: "Why you should use Latex Plots in your Academic Reports and Research Publications instead of Matplotlib Plots"
 excerpt:  "Looking for a more professional-looking and publication-ready plot for your reports and research papers?
 Latex plots is the perfect solution for you.
 With its wide range of customization options and high-quality output, Latex plots provide an efficient and aesthetically pleasing way to visualize your data.
 Also, it is easy to change from one template to another without distorting the plots."
 seo_title:  "Why Latex Plots are a Better Choice than Matplotlib Plots for Academic Reports and Publications"
 seo_description:  "Find out why using Latex plots is a better choice than Matplotlib plots.
-Learn about the advantages of Latex plots and how they can help you create professional-looking and publication-ready plots for your acad reports and research papers."
+Learn about the advantages of Latex plots and how they can help you create professional-looking and publication-ready plots for your academic reports and research papers."
 header:
   image: "https://live.staticflickr.com/65535/52104342559_4543d284e9_o.png"
   teaser: "https://live.staticflickr.com/65535/52104342559_4543d284e9_o.png"